NextronSystems/thor-manual/usage/scan.rst

    d. ``thor-linux`` on i386 Linux systems
    e. ``thor-macosx`` on macOS

 5. Wait until the scan has completed (this can take between 20 and 180 minutes)
-6. When the scan is finished, check the text log and HTML report in the THOR program directory
+6. When the scan is finished, review the text log and HTML report in the THOR program directory

 Often Used Parameters
 ---------------------